 4. She's has nearly died a few times

 "I once choked on a grape.
 Another time I got stuck between train doors.
-I also had bus doors close on her and I've nearly drowned in an ocean."
+I also had bus doors close on me and I've nearly drowned in an ocean."

 5. She's an introvert